brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 +-----------+------------+------+--------+--------+----------+-------------------------+
 </pre>

-Later we will return to super-1-1 to see what it is doing in terms of negative disaggregation, but first let's see what super-1-2 is doing in terms of the more familiar positive disaggregation.
+As mentioned before, the broken link causes both super-1-1 to trigger negative disaggregation and super-1-2 to trigger positive disaggregation.
+We will look at the positive disaggregation first and at the negative disaggregation later because it will turn out to be more complex.

 ### Super-1-2